 Paediatric experts expressed surprise at these results which seems rather worrying as there has been previous research showing much the same result.

-A study in Canada has shown that children who avoid asthma have 4 bacteria in their gut.
+For example, a study in Canada (2) showed that children who avoid asthma have four strains of bacteria in their gut.
 These are faecalibacterium, lachnospira, veillonella and rothia.
 Research on three month old babies that went on to develop asthma by the time they were three years of age was clear.
 More than 300 babies were followed during the study.

-Researchers said they would accumulate in the sterile baby as it passed through the birth canal in natural birth, possibly being reinforced through breast feeding.
+Researchers said the four bacteria accumulate in sterile baby as it passed through the birth canal in natural birth, and were likely to be reinforced through breast feeding.

 However, these bacteria could be lost in just one course of antibiotics.
 Children who had been given antibiotics before the age of 1 had a much higher risk of asthma.

-The researchers concluded that the first 100 days of a baby’s life were critical and that the above three factors could lead rapidly to the ‘life-threatening’ disease.
+The researchers concluded that the first 100 days of a baby’s life were critical and that natural childbirth, breast feeding and antibiotic use were the three crucial factors that, if not understood, could lead rapidly to the ‘life-threatening’ disease.

 As long ago as 2011 there was a 20 study meta-analysis (3) showing that infants who took antibiotics during the first year of life were 50% more likely to develop asthma by age 18.
 Reducing other drug variables can bring this figure down to 13%.
 The study also showed a similar risk for the child where the mother took antibiotics during pregnancy.